franticOreo/asx_bets/README.md

 ![img2](/opy_asx_bets_vs_asx_price.png)

-Again we can see similar features from the initial plot of Zip, there is a long tail in both lines,
+Again we can see similar features from the initial plot of Zip, there is a long tail in both lines, Interesting it seems this relationship is a lot closer, visually.
+The peaks are very closely aligned if not perfectly.
+However, it does not seem that this could be predictive of the price.
+The results of the Granger Causality returned a p-value of 0.1546, still not significant but almost half the size of the Zip's respective p-value, suggesting a closer relationship.

+**Overall**
+We can conclude that this analysis shows the reddit forums(ASX_Bets and ausstocks) do not have any significant effect on the price of these ASX listed stocks.